Learning

 Section titled “learnParameters(*args)”Creates a Bayes net whose structure corresponds to that passed in argument or to the last structure learnt by Method learnDAG(), and whose parameters are learnt from the BNLearner’s database.

-usage: : 1. learnParameters(dag, take_into_account_score=True) 2. learnParameters(bn, take_into_account_score=True) 3. learnParameters(take_into_account_score=True)
+Usage: : 1. learnParameters(dag, take_into_account_score=True) 2. learnParameters(bn, take_into_account_score=True) 3. learnParameters(take_into_account_score=True)

 When the first argument of Method learnParameters() is a DAG or a Bayes net (usages 1. and 2.), this one specifies the graphical structure of the returned Bayes net.
 Otherwise (usage 3.), Method learnParameters() is called implicitly with the last DAG learnt by the BNLearner.